Anon-Planet/thgtoa/guide.md

 At this stage, and just delete the file permanently (empty the recycle bin) and trim/garbage collection will do the rest.
 This should be sufficient.

-If you do not want to wait for the periodic Trim (set to Weekly by default in Windows 10/11), you could also force a disk-wide Trim using the Windows native Optimize tool (see [Appendix H: Windows Cleaning Tools]).
+If you do not want to wait for the periodic Trim (set to Weekly by default in Windows 10/11), you could also force a disk-wide Trim using the Windows native Optimize tool (see [Appendix H: Windows Cleaning Tools:]).

 If data were deleted by some utility (for instance by Virtualbox when reverting a snapshot), you could also issue a disk-wide Trim to clean anything remaining using the same Optimize tool.